UD’s Return to Research Under COVID-19

 - Supervisors and mentors are not permitted to inquire of an employee’s or student’s vaccination status.

 - New/returning personnel and visitors need to complete UD COVID online training.

-- Travel for research, scholarship and creative/performing arts requires submission of online form and approval prior to departure.
+- Travel for international research, scholarship and creative/performing arts requires submission of the online application form and approval prior to departure.
 Consistent with CDC guidance, all travelers need to affirm they are fully vaccinated prior to travel.

-4. How do I go about getting personal protective equipment (PPE) for my research team?
+5. How do I go about getting personal protective equipment (PPE), including KN95 and fire-resistant face masks, for my research team?

 6. Can human subjects research be conducted now?

 Yes, All human subjects research can commence.
 For research involving vulnerable populations consider the benefits of continuing virtual engagement.
 Continue to follow the COVID-19 Human Subjects Research Checklist.
 Questions should be directed to the UD Institutional Review Board (IRB).

 7. Will undergraduate students be permitted to return to research labs and field activities?